danielefavi/freethebean/README.md

 Free The Bean!
 ===========

-Free the Beam is open source experimental web game build with javascript/jQuery, CSS and HTML.
+Free the Beam is an experimental web game build with javascript/jQuery, CSS and HTML.

 <p align="center">
   <a href="http://danielefavi.github.io/freethebean/">Try it now!</a>
 </p>

 <p align="center">